emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 ```

 Now feel free to try the command line agent again and hopefully things should work out perfectly.
-Run the following command from your Nagios server.
+Run the following command from your OP5 server.

 ```
 ./check_nrpe -H 10.0.0.1